visgl/loaders.gl/modules/gltf/docs/api-reference/post-process-gltf.md

 ### Replace indices with references

-The GLTF file format links nodes through indices.
-The `nodes` field in an object in the top-level glTF `scenegraph` array. is an array of indices into the top-level `nodes` array.
-Each node has a `mesh` attribute that is an index into to the `meshes` array, and so on.
+The first thing that `postProcessGLTF` does is replace glTF indices with object references to simplify iteration over the scenegraph.

-Having to follow indices is inconvenient when working with the gltf data in JavaScript.
-So during post processing, indices will be replaced with references to the indexed objects, enabling applications to use simple iteration to follow the scenegraph.
+Background: The GLTF file format describes a tree structure, however it links nodes through numeric indices rather than direct references.
+(As an example the `nodes` field in the top-level glTF `scenegraph` array is an array of indices into the top-level `nodes` array.
+Each node has a `mesh` attribute that is an index into to the `meshes` array, and so on).

 ### Adds `id` to every node

-Unless already present.
+The postprocessor makes sure each node and an `id` value, unless already present.

 ## Node Specific Post Processing